-Theresa May is under pressure over Trump's Twitter attack

-London (CNN)The so-called "special relationship" between Britain and the US was under intense strain Thursday after President Donald Trump publicly rebuked Prime Minister Theresa May over his dissemination of anti-Muslim propaganda.
+May says Trump was 'wrong' to share anti-Muslim videos

+But May declined to rescind the offer of a visit.
+"The invitation for a state visit has been extended and has been accepted.
+We have yet to set a date."

+The controversy began on Wednesday morning when Trump shared three videos posted on Twitter by Jayda Fransen, the deputy leader of Britain First.

-In an extraordinary diplomatic clash between the two allies, Trump took aim at May on Wednesday evening, tweeting: "@Theresa_May, don't focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom.
+Amid outrage in the UK, May criticized the President through her spokesman.
+That prompted a rebuke from Trump on Twitter: "@Theresa_May, don't focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom.
 We are doing just fine!"

-Trump faced a barrage of criticism in the UK Parliament on Thursday that was unprecedented for a US President.
-In a hastily scheduled debate on the controversy, MPs variously called him "racist," "fascist" and "evil."

-May -- whose visit to the Middle East was overshadowed by the controversy -- was under pressure to cancel a planned state visit by Trump.
-"I'm very clear that retweeting from Britain First was the wrong thing to do," she told reporters.
+On Twitter, the British ambassador to Washington, Sir Kim Darroch, said he had been in touch with the Trump administration.
+"British people overwhelmingly reject the prejudiced rhetoric of the far right, which seek to divide communities & erode decency, tolerance & respect," he wrote in a post on Thursday.
+"British Muslims are peaceful and law abiding citizens.
+And I raised these concerns with the White House yesterday."

 Delete your account

 Members of Parliament from all parties lined up to criticize Trump in the House of Commons on Thursday.
-Labour MP Stephen Doughty said: "This is the President of the United States, sharing with millions, inflammatory and divisive content" by someone "who represents a vile, fascist organisation seeking the spread hatred and violence in person and online."
+Labour MP Stephen Doughty said: "This is the President of the United States, sharing with millions, inflammatory and divisive content" by someone "who represents a vile, fascist organization seeking the spread hatred and violence in person and online."

-Doughty added that, by sharing the tweets Trump was "either a racist, incompetent, or unthinking.
+Doughty added that, by sharing the tweets Trump was "either a racist, incompetent or unthinking.
 Or all three."

-Another Labour MP, Chris Byrant, said the US President would face arrest if he came to the UK.
+Another Labour MP, Chris Byrant, said the US President should face arrest if he came to the UK.
 "The Prime Minister should make it absolutely clear that if Donald Trump comes to this country, he'll be arrested for inciting religious hatred and therefore he'd be better off not coming at all."

-Some MPs said Trump should quit Twitter.
+Some MPs said Trump should quit social media.
 Conservative MP Peter Bone said: "Wouldn't the world be a better place if the Prime Minister could persuade the President of the United States to delete his Twitter account?"

 Responding to Bone, Home Secretary Amber Rudd replied: "I'm sure many of us might share his view."

-Speaking earlier, the Mayor of London Sadiq Khan said Trump's latest outburst meant it had become "increasingly clear that any official visit at all from President Trump to Britain would not be welcomed" and urged May to call it off.
+Speaking earlier, London Mayor Sadiq Khan said Trump's latest outburst meant it had become "increasingly clear that any official visit at all from President Trump to Britain would not be welcomed" and urged May to call it off.

 "President Trump yesterday used Twitter to promote a vile, extremist group that exists solely to sow division and hatred in our country," Khan said in a statement.